 7. Record Benchmarks

-Track and retain the website’s analytics data such as top-performing pages, traffic sources, and other key performance indicators (KPIs) before the migration so you can compare them after migration.
+Track and retain the website’s analytics data such as top-performing pages, traffic sources, and other key performance indicators (KPIs) before migrating your website so you can compare them after migration.

 8. Maintain Meta Titles and Descriptions

-While migrating a website, it is important to maintain uniformity.
-Keeping the meta titles, descriptions, and HTML markup consistent is crucial for preserving the integrity of your pages’ SEO elements and preventing any indexing issues.
+While migrating a website, maintaining uniformity is important.
+Be sure to back up all the meta titles, descriptions, and HTML markup.
+This will help preserve the integrity of your pages’ SEO elements and also prevent any indexing issues.

 9. Technical Migration